- Episode 51: The Lies We Tell Ourselves About The Truth

 Reversing the Equation

 Although it can happen to anyone at any age, 60% of women, at some point, say that they have lost their libido.
-In figuring out why this is so commonplace, Laurie believes we need to look at the full context of women’s lives,, including stress.
-And for most women this equates to reversing the equation to ask themselves: Do you enjoy your sexual encounters?
+To figure out why this is so commonplace, Laurie believes we need to look at the full context of women’s lives, including stress.
+For most women this equates to reversing the equation to ask themselves: Do you enjoy your sexual encounters?

 Couples with mismatched libidos exist.
-The New York Times article about how many times a couple should have sex in a weekbrings the topic into question, but what matters is quality over quantity and knowing what works for you.
-Ask yourself and your partner if you are happy with the frequency of your sexual experiences?
-Communicate and compromise because sexual communication is part of general communication.
+This New York Times article about how many times a couple should have sex in a week brings the topic into question, but what matters is quality over quantity and knowing what works for you.
+Ask yourself and your partner if you are happy with the frequency of your sexual experiences.
+Communicate and compromise, because sexual communication is part of general communication.

 Studies on Women and Self Pleasure: